 Sep 19, 2022

-Ever wondered if you’re an anxious person?
+Ever wondered, “Am I an anxious person?”
 Have you questioned, does my anxiety feel like everyone else’s?
 Why does it seem like my anxiety is higher than most?
 Perhaps your loved ones around you have pointed it out.
 They’ve mentioned you seem uptight and have a hard time calming down.
 Maybe you seem lost in space almost like you’re zoned out.
 If this sounds like you, here are some ways to know if you are struggling with anxiety.

 Anxiety versus Feeling Anxious